 Modern robots which are so popular and attract so much attention in society actually work on the basis of sets of scripts.
 Yes, they look like a human, and yes they seem to produce some emotions, but they do not have any relation to AI.

 “Intelligence cannot be artificial by its nature.
-If you think carefully about the concept of intelligence, obviously, it contains a lot of components: first of all, it is self-awareness.
+If you think carefully about the concept of intelligence, obviously, it contains a lot of components: first, it is self-awareness.
 Can you imagine a computer that is aware of itself?
 It must also be able to identify various characteristics of the surrounding world.
 For instance, it must know that one thing is small, and another thing is big, and it must comprehend it by itself not because it has received this instruction in the scripts.
-True intelligence is capable of love and self-sacrifice, it also has a sense of humour – these things are completely irrational, they cannot be expressed by variables.
+True intelligence is capable of love and self-sacrifice, it also has a sense of humor – these things are completely irrational, they cannot be expressed by variables.
 True or natural intelligence is capable of creating completely new information, not based on some input data.
 If artificial intelligence reaches the level of human intelligence, it can no longer be called artificial.
 So, I believe that “Artificial Intelligence” is something that does not make any sense,”– Andy Bosyi.

 I understand what you think.
 If artificial intelligence does not exist, what are all those companies that claim they create AI actually doing?

 Basically, mostly they work with Data science.
-To be brief, Data science is a science that works with data processing and analysing to optimize decision-making processes or to solve certain tasks, whether for a particular company or for the society.
+To be brief, Data science is a science that works with data processing and analyzing to optimize decision-making processes or to solve certain tasks, whether for a particular company or for the society.

-It is closely connected with Data mining, which is a collection of useful data and identification of the value of this data; understanding how data can be analysed and used.
+It is closely connected with Data mining, which is a collection of useful data and identification of the value of this data; understanding how data can be analyzed and used.
 Data science is a difficult but very interesting science that requires knowledge of statistics and programming at the same time.

-“A Data Science expert knows how to analyse data, to determine if this data carries some value, understands how this data should be used, and decides how to eliminate mistakes in data with the use of special models.
+“A Data Science expert knows how to analyze data, to determine if this data carries some value, understands how this data should be used, and decides how to eliminate mistakes in data with the use of special models.
 He/she is able to map the results of data analysis onto real situations in the world, because not always can we get an accurate interpretation of a global situation even when we have abundant data about some local features.
 In order to connect data with the reality, we use statistical tools, formulae, probability theory, applied mathematics, and many other tools.
 Every data scientist should perfectly understand how simple data can be used to influence the client’s business.” – Mykola Kozlenko.

 Neural Networks – is a breakthrough trend in the world of IT.
 These new systems work analogically to neural bonds in the human brain.